Skip to main content

 The Sale: Enhanced Retail Funding as Stalking Horse.

-The company entered bankruptcy with Enhanced Retail Funding, LLC—described as a well-capitalized firm with "a century of jewelry sector experience"—positioned as the stalking horse bidder under a hybrid agency and equity agreement.
+The company entered bankruptcy with Enhanced Retail Funding, LLC, which National Jeweler described as a well-capitalized firm with deep jewelry-sector experience, positioned as the stalking horse bidder under a hybrid agency and equity agreement.

 TermDetail